 One crucial step for tackling social exclusion complexity is to avoid such a top-down approach where stakeholders and potential beneficiaries usually remain voiceless and faceless.
 Instead, engaging and giving them a voice in the actual design of development initiatives can make a substantial difference.
 After all, stakeholders and communities are best positioned to identify and prioritize the local issues impacting their lives and preventing the advance of sustainable human development.

 Here, ICTs can play a crucial role thanks to their interactive informational capacity, a unique trait of digital technologies.
-Accordingly, the physical networks and the data, information and knowledge that runs through them are part of the equation.
+Accordingly, the physical networks, data, information, and knowledge that runs through them are part of the equation.
 And much of the latter is user-generated and user-driven anyways.
 Therefore, ICTs can empower communities without access to such networked and interactive information and communication channels and give them a seat at the decision-making table.

 However, challenges are still dangling on the horizon.
 First, the rapid development of disinformation and misinformation is critical as it might significantly impact stakeholder engagement.
 Second, researchers should avoid focusing only on “online” stakeholder engagement and participation, especially in contexts where access is unavailable or unaffordable.
 ICTs are much bigger than access.
 Third, digital resilience efforts that popped up during the global pandemic face most of the issues described above and should thus be revisited.
 Finally, any new perspectives on the role of ICTs in SD should clearly understand the seven outcomes the latter offers, as digital technologies could play very different roles in each.
 These should be spelled out and theorized accordingly.